Open Mind (Wonho song)

 "Open Mind" is the second solo single released by South Korean singer Wonho.
-It was released as the lead single and second single from his debut EP Love Synonym Pt.1: Right for Me on September 4, 2020.
+It was released as the second single from his debut EP Love Synonym Pt.1: Right for Me on September 4, 2020.
+A Japanese version of the song was released as the B-side to his first maxi single, "On the Way".

 Background and release

 The song alongside Wonho's EP was announced on August 9, as the first solo project of Wonho following his departure from Monsta X in October 2019.
 On August 30, a twenty second video showing a preview of the choreography was released as a teaser.

 Wonho performed the song on his debut showcase on the same day as the song's release, hosted through V Live.

 Composition and lyrics

 It uses a foundation of Eighties-style warped bass and synth to tremendous effect, veering into the electronic music with the occasional distorted vocals and a 808 beat.
 Wonho's vocals on the song were described as hazy over the pre-chorus and that they lead to a groovy, funk-fuelled drop.
 The lyrics of the song are a bold invitation to a "one-night stand".
 The track also grooves with an electro-funk current.